Welcome to today's edition of the Rush 24-7 podcast.

 He felt better.

-After this, an aide passed Dingy Harry a note that was on a folded sheet of paper.
+After this, an aide passed Dingy Harry a note.

 We don't know if it was Frederico who passed the note or not.

-So this is this is what he said.
+So this is what he said.

-I have served in the Congress of the United States with Jim and Off for many years.
+I have served in the Congress of the United States with Jim Inhoff for many years, and we disagree on issues on occasion.

 I don't believe that at all.

-I just believe that this amendment has and with some people that connotation.
+I just believe that this amendment has, and with some people, that connotation.

 Not that he's a racist, but the amendment is.